Cover: The MinneSODA Ice Cream Fountain, Park Rapids, Minnesota

 Photo: Kim Hull, Cool Adventures © Chasing Light Media

-The centerpoint of north central Minnesota, Park Rapids is abundant with natural beauty, outdoor adventures and a relaxed charm.
+The center point of north central Minnesota, Park Rapids is abundant with natural beauty, outdoor adventures, and a relaxed charm.

 With over 400 lakes in the region, hiking, cycling, numerous events to explore, and its close proximity to Itasca State Park, Park Rapids is a perfect retreat for a few hours or a few days.
-Add to that an inviting small town ambience and the good eats found in the area, and you may want to stay even longer.
+Add to that an inviting small town ambiance and the good eats found in the area, and you may want to stay even longer.